 The Navy is required to conduct sinking exercises greater than 50 NM from land and in waters at least 6,000 ft. deep (40 CFR section 229.2).
-Within the Study Area, the Navy conducts sinking exercises only within a designated sinking exercise area (Figure 2.3-1).
-The Navy selected the sinking exercise area to avoid established commercial air traffic routes, commercial vessel shipping lanes, and areas used for recreational activities, and to allow for the necessary separation of Navy units to ensure safety for civilian personnel, commercial aircraft, commercial vessels, Sailors, and Navy assets.

-The standard operating procedures for sinking exercise safety could result in a secondary benefit to public health and safety and socioeconomics through a reduction in the potential for interaction with sinking exercise activities.
+Within the Study Area, the Navy conducts sinking exercises only within a designated sinking exercise area, as depicted in Figure 2.3-1.
+The Navy selected the sinking exercise area to avoid established commercial air traffic routes, commercial vessel shipping lanes, and areas used for recreational activities, and to allow for the necessary separation of Navy units to ensure safety for Navy personnel, the public, commercial aircraft and vessels, and Navy assets.
+These standard operating procedures benefit public health and safety (including persons participating in activities that have socioeconomic value, such as recreational or commercial fishing) through a reduction in the potential for interaction with sinking exercises.